Menstruation Station

 Spolka’s annual reports map our activities, projects, and collaborations in individual years.
 They offer a comprehensive overview of what we focused on, who we worked with, and which themes shaped our work.

-All annual reports can be found at this link.
+All annual reports can be found at this link (both in English and Slovak).

 Payment and Shipping Information

 Spolka operates on the principle of voluntary contributions.
-The items you find here are not sold in the conventional sense-by receiving them, you are supporting our activities.
+By ordering an item and sending us a donation, you are supporting our activities.

 • After completing the payment, please send us an email at spolka@spolka.cc with the address to which the selected item should be sent.